André Lopes (footballer)

-André Filipe Sousa Dias Pedro Lopes (born 2 November 2001), known as just André Lopes, is a Portuguese professional footballer who plays as a left-back for Porto B.
+André Filipe Sousa Dias Pedro Lopes (born 2 November 2001), known as just André Lopes, is a Portuguese professional footballer who plays as a left-back for Liga Portugal 2 club Feirense.

 Club career

-On the 27 November 2021, as a COVID-hit Belenenses were forced to name a team of just nine players for the Primeira Liga home game against Benfica, João Monteiro made his professional debut, starting the game as a left-back.
+On 27 November 2021, as a COVID-hit Belenenses were forced to name a team of just nine players for the Primeira Liga home game against Benfica, João Monteiro made his professional debut, starting the game as a left-back.
 The encounter led to a 7–0 lead for Benfica at half time, before the game was eventually stopped during the break, as João Monteiro was injured.

 On 1 August 2022, Lopes signed with Mafra, where he was assigned to the Under-23 squad.
 He was first called up to Mafra's senior squad for the game against Nacional on 13 February 2023.

+On 24 October 2024, Lopes joined Liga Portugal 2 side Porto B, signing a one-year contract.

+On 16 June 2025, Lopes moved to the Czech Republic, joining recently-promoted to Czech First League club FC Zlín.

+On 15 January 2026, after struggling for game-time at Zlín, Lopes returned to Portugal, joining second-division side Feirense.

 Personal life

 Lopes is the son of the retired Portuguese football goalkeeper Paulo Lopes.